Study Abroad Student Learning Goals

 Purpose and Focus

-• Potential interest among students and faculty: Does the proposed program engage unique pedagogical or methodological techniques?
-Is the destination of interest to the Gonzaga community?
+• Interest among students and faculty: Is the destination and the course of interest to the Gonzaga community?

 Program Design